dotnet/coreclr/Documentation/building/windows-instructions.md

 - Test binaries will be dropped under `bin\Tests\<OS>.<arch>.<flavor>` folder

 By default, build generates a 'Debug' build type, that has extra checking (assert) compiled into it.
-You can also, build the 'release' version which does not have these checks
+You can also build the 'release' version which does not have these checks

 The build places logs in `bin\Logs` and these are useful when the build fails.